peepcrusher/liri-node-app/README.md

 Surprisingly I didn't run into that many roadblocks the thing I had the most trouble with was understanding how each of the different files worked with each other.

-The spotify API was difficult, but once the node-spotify-api made it easy
+The spotify API was difficult, but the node-spotify-api made it easy

 ## Technologies used
 * Javascript